Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Elastic Mixture-of-Experts

 \section{Elastic Mixture-of-Experts}

-To unlock inference-time scalability without incurring the prohibitive training overhead, we introduce Elastic Mixture-of-Experts (EMoE) as shown in Figure~\ref{fig:method}.
-EMoE incorporates two designs: stochastic co-activation sampling, which resolves the expert co-occurrence discrepancy by training diverse combinations of experts to collaborate effectively, and a hierarchical router loss, which regularizes the router to produce stable and decisive expert rankings for each token.
-Together, these designs ensure robust performance across varying computational budgets.
-Algo.~\ref{algo:emoe} provides the working sketch.
+To enable elastic inference across varying computational budgets, we introduce Elastic Mixture-of-Experts (EMoE) as shown in Figure~\ref{fig:method}.
+EMoE incorporates two designs: stochastic co-activation sampling, which resolves the expert co-occurrence discrepancy by training diverse combinations of experts to collaborate effectively, and a hierarchical router loss, which encourages stable and decisive expert rankings.
+Together, these ensure robust performance across varying computational budgets.